Naitreey/notes-and-knowledge/cs/m4/notes.rst

 ::
   syscmd(...)

-output of syscmd is not interpreted.
+The expansion of syscmd is void, not the output from shell-command!
+Output or error messages from shell-command are not read by m4.

 esyscmd
 ~~~~~~~

-output of esyscmd is executed.
+Expands to the standard output of the shell command shell-command.

 sysval
 ~~~~~~